VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 #### Cons  {#java_generics_cons}
 But there is still some disadvantages.

-* Generics code works only for reference types.
+* Generic code works only for reference types.
 It means that you can't use `Map<integer>`, only `Map<Integer>`.
 I.e. in order to pass `integer` to generic code you have to box in object `Integer`;
-* Because of type erasure you can't get at runtime any info about generics parameters;
+* Generics type parameter aren't reified (not available at runtime because of type erasure);
 * It's kind of consequence of previous point, but it's worth to mention as disadvantage:
  Arrays don't work well with generics, for example you can't create generic array like `new E[]`;